ermlikeyeah/ermlikeyeah.github.io/_posts/2020-03-12-the-strategy-is-good-service-design.markdown

 * By giving employers the tools and guidance to do their existing processes, but _better_ (maybe through digital means too)?
 * By trying to disrupt their existing ways of working to _best practise_?

 What works for everyone?
 One, some or all of those?
+How do you design for that?

 This is _proper_ product territory.
 Just delivering _something_ isn’t just enough.
 It needs to work and work best compared to the alternatives.
 Being in tune with the wider picture gives a head start, understanding how your product can contribute, even create the positive outcomes expected by the users of your service as jobseekers and employers — and ultimately the end users of their healthcare service.
-That’s service design basically.
+That’s service design basically: It is the insight and the knowing it is working that makes good service design.
+Know the process and trust the process.
 Good service design is it works for them.

 That should be the outcome.
-That’s what I saw a lot of at _SD in Gov_.
+That’s what I saw a lot of at _SD in Gov_: Good.
 Progress.
+Continually.